 Plan your trip by checking the road conditions.

-Located deep in the heart of the Channel Country, this region is one of the more remote shires with an area of 31,974 square kilometres in far Western Queensland, incorporating the townships of Jundah, Stonehenge and Windorah.
-The Barcoo Shire is the 9th largest council in Queensland and is approximately the size of Tasmania.
+Located deep in the heart of the Channel Country, this region is one of the more remote shires with an area of 61,974 square kilometres in far Western Queensland, incorporating the townships of Jundah, Stonehenge and Windorah.
 The main industries are beef, oil, wool, opal, tourism and macroped harvesting.

 The Thomson River flows into the shire from the north, while the Barcoo River enters the east, merging to form Cooper Creek.
 This mosaic of channels flows on to Lake Eyre during the wet season.

-Travellers can choose to enjoy the tranquillity or experience one of the many annual events held in out communities.
-Designated camping areas on permanent waterholes adjacent to each of the towns give ample opportunities to fish or catch the delectable yabby for the camper's menu.
+Travellers can choose to enjoy the tranquillity or experience one of the many annual events held in our communities.
+Designated camping areas on permanent waterholes adjacent to each of the towns, give ample opportunities to fish or catch the delectable yabby for the camper's menu.